 Residents in Los Osos have shown interest in a comprehensive approach to slow-down traffic in residential and commercial neighborhoods.
 Slower traffic can make neighborhoods safer, quieter, more conducive to walking and bicycling, and more livable, with a greater sense of community.
-A variety of "traffic calming" measures can be used to slow traffic, including reducing driving lane widths of existing streets and designing narrower driving lanes on streets in new land divisions.
-Hard surface lanes are needed for pedestrian and bicycle use due to the town's soft sandy ground.
+A variety of "traffic calming" measures can be used to slow traffic, including reducing widths of existing streets and designing narrower streets in new land divisions.
 Some measures involve landscaping, which can also make neighborhoods more attractive.
 Specific traffic calming measures may be considered for approval by the County Public Works Department.

-Table 5-3: Needed Circulation Improvements Arterial Roads Doris Avenue to Palisades Avenue Widen and provide a continuous center left turn lane Multi-use trail (north side) Bush Drive to Sunset Drive Raised median Right turn deceleration lane at Bush Drive Traffic median to restrict left turns at Bush Drive Synchronize traffic signals Pedestrian striping/pavers at Bayview Heights Drive and 10th Street Sunset Drive intersection improvements At Sunset Drive • Restrict left turns out from the side streets with traffic control devices as approved by Public Works.
+Table 5-3: Needed Circulation Improvements Arterial Roads Los Osos Valley Road Corridor-wide Center medians in the downtown corridorTraffic calming measures Doris Avenue to Palisades Avenue Widen and provide a continuous center left turn laneMulti-use trail (north side) Bush Drive to Sunset Drive Raised median Right turn deceleration lane at Bush Drive Traffic median to restrict left turns at Bush Drive Synchronize traffic signals Pedestrian striping/pavers at Bayview Heights Drive and 10th Street Sunset Drive intersection improvements At Sunset Drive • Restrict left turns out from the side streets with traffic control devices as approved by Public Works.
 Sunset Drive to South Bay Boulevard Traffic signal and intersection improvements at Fairchild Way.
-Synchronize traffic signals Pedestrian striping/pavers at South Bay Boulevard "Gateway feature" at South Bay Boulevard South Bay Boulevard to Los Osos Creek Pedestrian trail Within the CBD Streetscape improvements (including sidewalks) South Bay Boulevard Intersection improvements at Los Osos Valley Road Future intersection with Ramona Avenue extension Multi-use trail (east side) At Pismo • Restrict left turns out from the side streets with traffic control devices as approved by Public Works.
+Synchronize traffic signals Pedestrian striping/pavers at South Bay Boulevard "Gateway feature" at South Bay Boulevard South Bay Boulevard to Los Osos Creek Pedestrian trail Within the CBD Streetscape improvements South Bay Boulevard Intersection improvements at Los Osos Valley Road Future intersection with Ramona Avenue extension Multi-use trail (east side) At Pismo • Restrict left turns out from the side streets with traffic control devices as approved by Public Works.
 Collector Roads Ramona Avenue Realign intersection at 4th Street Complete roadway from 10th Street to South Bay Boulevard Ravenna Avenue • Extend between Los Osos Valley Road and Ramona Avenue as development occurs, if needed and warranted for the circulation system (as determined by Public Works).
 Skyline Drive Complete roadway between Doris and Pine Avenues, if needed for the circulation system (as determined by Public Works).
 Extend the street eastward to Palisades Avenue, if needed and warranted for the circulation system (as determined by Public Works).

-• Acquire right-of-way and extend the street eastward from Palisades Avenue to Nipomo Avenue (at 7 th Street) as development occurs Doris Avenue Complete roadway from Rosina Avenue to South Court Fairchild Way Signalize intersection with Los Osos Valley Road Extend the street northward to Nipomo Avenue, if needed and warranted for the circulation system (as determined by Public Works).
+Acquire right-of-way and extend the street eastward from Palisades Avenue to Nipomo Avenue (at 7th Street) as development occurs Doris Avenue Complete roadway from Rosina Avenue to South Court Fairchild Way Signalize intersection with Los Osos Valley Road Extend the street northward to Nipomo Avenue, if needed and warranted for the circulation system (as determined by Public Works).
 Local Roads Van Beurden Drive • Extend the street westerly to provide access for nearby parcels Baywood Park grid Improve local roads to complete the established grid system